Families Experiencing Homelessness

 THE IMPACT

-Our key recommendations (from our Gold Standard Report and Call To Action) are being implemented at a local level which will significantly improve the health, wellbeing and safety of homeless families.
+Our key recommendations (from our Gold Standard Report and Call To Action) are being implemented at a local level in Greater Manchester which will significantly improve the health, wellbeing and safety of homeless families.

 You can be a voice for change!
 You can get involved with Shared Health’s work with homeless families by helping us campaign for policy change and building a network of advocates.
 Email us at Contact@sharedhealth.org.uk